top of page

 bio

-Constantina Theofanopoulou is an Associate Research Professor at Hunter College, City University of New York, a Visiting Associate Professor at Rockefeller University and a Visiting Scholar at New York University.
-She is directing the Neurobiology of Social Communication lab, which is co-funded by both Hunter College and Rockefeller University.
-Her overall goal is to dissect the neural circuits of complex sensory motor behaviors that serve social communication, essentially, speech and dance, and to identify possible therapies for disorders that include deficits in these behaviors.
+Constantina Theofanopoulou is the Herbert and Nell Singer Research Assistant Professor at Rockefeller University, Visiting Scholar at New York University (Jameel Arts & Health Lab), and Research Associate at Emory University and the U.S. Department of Veteran Affairs.
+She is the Director of the Neurobiology of Social Communication team.
+Her research aim is to understand the neural circuits of complex sensory-motor behaviors that serve social communication, specifically, speech and dance, and to identify possible therapies for speech and motor disorders.

 WATCH MY Latest INTERVIEW